Canada Tours in small Groups

-A couple of adventure tour companies specialize in Canada tours for backpackers, students and young at heart travellers and guarantees an adventure of a lifetime experience!
+A couple of trusted adventure tour companies offer small group Canada Tours in their travel catalogue with various activities.
+Some companies specialize in Canada tours for backpackers, students and young-at-heart travellers and guarantee an adventure of a lifetime experience!
 They travel through large cities, but mainly take you to backcountry locations where you can enjoy the great Canadian wilderness.

-These Canada tours are all about adventure, giving you the opportunity to try activities such as whitewater rafting, bungee jumping, zip trekking, as well as canoeing, kayaking, and horseback riding.
-Most activities are at additional cost and you can add them according to your interest and budget and there is no need to book these activities in advance.
-The package price includes mostly transportation.
+These tours are all about adventure, giving you the opportunity to try activities such as whitewater rafting, bungee jumping, zip trekking, as well as canoeing, kayaking, and horseback riding.

-Intrepid Travel is another tour company I recommend.
-They offer small groups and big adventures and been around for a long time.
-You can choose between ten different route and trips go as long as 20 days.
+Intrepid is another tour company I recommend.
+They offer small groups and big adventures and have been around for a long time.
+You can choose between different routes and trips that go as long as 20 days.
 Have a peek at their website and check out the different travel styles they offer to see what suits you best.

 - Basic – For travellers on a budget, simple and flexible

-- Original – The original Intrepid style, includes some activities, some meat and accommodation tourist-class hotels
+- Original – The original Intrepid style, includes some activities, some meals and accommodation tourist-class hotels

 - Comfort – Trips with an added degree of comfort.